neondatabase/website/content/docs/conceptual-guides/branching.md

 ### Testing

 Branching enables testers to use the most recent production data.
-Testers can create new database branches for testing schema changes, validating new queries, or testing potentially destructive queries before deploying them to production.
-A branch is isolated from its parent branch but has all of the parent branch's data up to the point of branch creation, which eliminates the effort involved in hydrating a database for testing.
-Testers can also run tests on separate branches in parallel, with each branch having dedicated compute resources.
+Testers can create branches for testing schema changes, validating new queries, or testing potentially destructive queries before deploying them into production.
+A branch is isolated from its parent branch but has all of the parent branch's data up to the point of branch creation, which eliminates the effort involved in hydrating a database.
+Tests can also run on separate branches in parallel, with each branch having dedicated compute resources.

-Another testing scenario enabled by branching is creating a branch from a past point in time to track down a failure or data quality issue.
-Neon permits creating a branch that includes data up to a user-specified time or Log Sequence Number (LSN).
-For example, you can create and dispose of as many point-in-time database branches as necessary to determine when an issue first appeared.
+Another testing scenario enabled by branching is tracking down corruption or data quality issue.
+For example, you can create and dispose of as many point-in-time database branches as necessary to determine when the corruption or data quality issue first appeared.

 ### Staging

 With Neon's branching capabilities, you can create a staging database by branching your production database.
-Using the Neon API, you can automate the creation of a database branch for every pull request in your CI/CD pipeline.
+Using the Neon API, you can automate branch creation for every pull request in your CI/CD pipeline.

 ### Data recovery